 Don't have any goals or KPIs?

-If you don't have a program objective or business goal to tie with your data, then you probably don't need reporting because you don't need VR.
-In other words, just because something seems cool, doesn’t mean you need it.
+If you don't have a learning program objective or business goal to tie in with your L&D data, then you probably don't need reporting because you don't need virtual reality in your training.

-So, if you don't have a reason to use virtual reality in your training programs, well, don’t.
+So if you don't have a reason to use virtual reality in your training programs, well, don’t.